andrew867/LuxPower-Advanced/.github/ISSUE_TEMPLATE/bug_report.md

+---
-name: Bug Report
+name: "Bug Report"
-description: Report an issue.
+description: "Report an issue or bug."
 title: "[BUG] Brief description of the issue"
-labels: ["bug"]
+labels:
+  - bug
+assignees: []
+# Required for new GitHub Issue Forms
+version: 2

 body:
   - type: input